zalando/zalando-howto-open-source/README.md

 ###Working with External Contributors

 The Guild enthusiastically supports you in recruiting non-Zalandos to contribute to your project.
+Collaboration and community are part of the fun of open source.

 Give GitHub's ["Creating a new contributor on-ramp" doc](https://github.com/blog/2128-creating-a-new-contributor-on-ramp) a look for some expert guidance.
 (TL;DR version = be welcoming, inclusive, and clear about what sorts of contributions you're looking for most).

-We simply require that you have external contributors sign a contributor licensing agreement (CLA).
+Please ask external contributors to sign a contributor licensing agreement (CLA).
 A few good models to follow and adapt: [.Net Foundation](https://cla2.dotnetfoundation.org/) example (electronic submission via GitHub account); [Google’s CLA](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#-signing-the-cla) for contributing to AngularJS is a simple click-through form with a Googlebot that automatically checks for signatures; Selenium/Software Freedom Conservancy uses a [Google form](https://docs.google.com/a/zalando.de/forms/d/11Z8LoYpTGUIwCegifVH1YtL9smxVDNk-fOykUZTAWhE/viewform?hl=en_US&formkey=dFFjXzBzM1VwekFlOWFWMjFFRjJMRFE6MQ#gid=0).

 ###Make Forks Meaningful